 DNS Records: How the Web Finds Your Server

-Every time you type a domain name into a browser, a DNS lookup happens behind the scenes.
+Every time you type a domain name into a browser, a chain of events happens silently in the background.
 The browser asks a DNS server what IP address belongs to that domain.
-The DNS server responds, the browser connects to that IP, and the website loads.
-DNS is the directory service that makes human-readable domain names usable instead of remembering strings of numbers like 192.0.2.42.
+The DNS server responds, the browser connects to that address, and your website loads.
+Without DNS, you would need to remember strings of numbers like 192.0.2.42 for every site you visit.

 When you set up a website, you configure DNS records so that your domain points to your server.
-Getting these wrong means your site becomes unreachable, email stops working, or services break in subtle ways that are hard to diagnose.
-Understanding what each record does makes you more self-sufficient instead of dependent on whoever set things up originally.
+Getting these wrong means your site becomes unreachable, email stops working, or services break in ways that are harder to diagnose than they should be.
+A clear understanding of what each record type does makes you more self-sufficient when things go wrong and helps you make better decisions about your hosting setup.

 A Records: Pointing a Domain to an IPv4 Address

 An A record maps a domain name to an IPv4 address.
-It is the most fundamental record type.
+It is the most fundamental record type and the starting point for most website configurations.
 When someone visits yourdomain.co.uk, the DNS system looks up the A record and returns your server's IP address.

-To create an A record, you need your server's public IP address.
-You can find it on your server by running:
+To create an A record, you need your server's public IPv4 address.
+You can find it by running this command on your server:

 curl ifconfig.me